Alfred Gilbert: Creative period

 In 1892, Gilbert was asked by the Prince (later Edward VII) and Princess of Wales (Alexandra of Denmark) to build the tomb for their recently deceased eldest son Prince Albert Victor in St George's Chapel, Windsor.
 Prince Albert Victor had been heir to the throne and died of pneumonia resulting from contracting influenza during the 1889–1890 flu pandemic.
 The tomb has been described by a critic as "the finest single example of late 19th-century sculpture in the British Isles".
 A recumbent effigy of the prince wearing a Hussar uniform lies above the tomb.
 Kneeling over him is an angel, holding a heavenly crown.
 The tomb is surrounded by an elaborate railing, with figures of saints.
 The perfectionist Gilbert spent too much time and money on the commission.
 Five of the saint figures were only completed with "a greater roughness and pittedness of texture" after his return to Britain in the 1920s.

 Another 1892 commission which Gilbert struggled with was the Memorial Tablet to Edward Robert Bulwer-Lytton, First Earl of Lytton (1892–1902).
 Lady Lytton wished to remember her husband the politician Edward Bulwer-Lytton with a plaque in the crypt of St Paul's Cathedral.
-Having taken on the work, Gilbert never gave the plaque to her, despite frequent visits to his studio.
+Having taken on the work, Gilbert never supplied the plaque, despite her frequent visits to his studio.
 Instead, she was forced to buy the bronze cast at a bankruptcy sale and to ask Edwin Lutyens (her son-in-law) to make a surrounding mould before it was eventually installed at St Paul's in 1903.